 The results can assist teachers by providing additional information to support their professional judgement about students’ levels of literacy and numeracy attainment and progress.

-NAPLAN tests are one aspect of each school’s assessment and reporting process, they do not replace the extensive, ongoing assessments made by teachers about each student’s performance.
-Your child’s teacher will have the best insight into their students’ educational progress.
+NAPLAN tests are one aspect of each school’s assessment and reporting process and do not replace the extensive, ongoing assessments made by teachers about each student’s performance.
+Each teacher will have the best insight into their students’ educational progress.
 Parents/carers can use NAPLAN reports, along with other school assessment reports, to discuss their child’s strengths and areas for improvement with their teacher.

 NAPLAN results do not measure overall school quality.

 The assessments are undertaken nationwide, every year, in the second full week in May.

 NAPLAN is made up of tests in the four areas (or ‘domains’) of: